Dan J. Harkey

 • On the sketchy application, the borrower showed no real employment history other than living off mom and dad.

-• The borrower's three months' bank statements were close to zero at the end of the month.
+• The borrower’s bank statements for the three months before the end of the month.
+They were close to zero.
 So, where will he get the money to make the payments?

 • The borrower’s FICOs were 530, 549, and 560, suggesting he did not make timely payments.